Monthly Tech-Tip from Tony Hansen SignUp

 EP Kaolin fired test bars

-These test bars are fired at cone 10 reduction (top) and 10, 9 and 8 oxidation (downward).
-Consider a reason why one should reconcile actual physical working properties with measured test data.
-These two kaolins had almost the same drying shrinkages in SHAB this test, which suggests the same plasticity.
+These test bars are fired at cone 10 reduction (top) and 10, 9 and 8 oxidation (downward) - they demonstrate the importance of measuring physical properties.
+The charts for each show data for drying shrinkage, firing shrinkage and porosity (water absorption).
+The left bars are #6 Tile kaolin and the right are EPK.
+These two kaolins had almost the same drying shrinkages in this SHAB test, that suggests the same plasticity.
 And the EPK fires whiter.
 So it should make a better plastic porcelain, right?
 Not so.
-In reality #6 Tile is far, far more plastic.
-Something else to note: EPK will require more feldspar since it fires less vitreous.
-And, although both have extremely high firing shrinkages, the EPK is much higher.
-The charts for each show data for five separate test bars prepared, they show the drying shrinkage, firing shrinkage and porosity (water absorption).
+In reality, #6 Tile kaolin is far more plastic - EPK requires the addition of significant bentonite to equal it (bentonite is dirty and that compromises whiteness).
+And EPK fires less vitreous - when feldspar is added color darkens.
+And, although both have extremely high firing shrinkages, the EPK is much higher than the #6 Tile (even though it is not as vitreous).
+Bottom line: #6 Tile is a better kaolin for clay bodies.

 Links